ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 While the `|` now matches the longest of the two, as most BNF-like parser specifications expect, so:

-    'a' | 'aa' # will only ever match the right
+    'a' | 'aa' # matches the right if the input is "aa"

 The `&&` conjunction requires that its left and right hand sides both match the _same substring_.
 There is a `&` which is mostly identical